perpetual-protocol/perp-cli/README.md

-perp-cli is a CLI for showing information
+`perp-cli` is a CLI for showing information from Perpetual Protocol

 # Installation